jsenv/core/packages/test/README.md

 Executing test files in web browsers and/or Node.js.
 This tool enforce test files to be written as **standard** files, without any sort of complexity.

-# 1. Writing tests for web browsers
+# 1. Writing tests on web browsers

 This section demonstrates how to write a test that will be executed in a web browser.